Algoraphics/Slime-Freighter/README.md

   - Seems like not everything has loaded (sky is white, main menu is missing, etc.)
   - The "Click to use VR cursor" prompt showing up in VR
 - The screen is just...white.
-  - If you're on a tablet/mobile phone, this is probably a good thing.
-This takes a bit longer to load on mobile devices, so give it a minute.
   - If it still hasn't loaded, make sure your browser [supports A-Frame.](https://aframe.io/docs/0.7.0/introduction/vr-headsets-and-webvr-browsers.html#which-browsers-does-a-frame-support)
 - Are those cones on the side of the road supposed to be streetlights?
   - If the streetlights aren't loading, [clearing your browser cache](http://www.refreshyourcache.com/en/home/) might help.